louaySleman/react-native-tinder-cards-view/README.md

 export default CardItem;
 ```

+## Demo App

-For full working example you can check it on github from here.
+For full working example you can check it on github from [here](https://github.com/louaySleman/react-native-tinder-cards-view/tree/main/example).

+## Credit

+This package created by [Louay Sleman](https://www.linkedin.com/in/louay-sleman-4495341a0/).